5 Tips for Road Trips With Dogs

 #1: Crating on Road Trips with Dogs

-When you’re planning a road trip with your dog, you’ll need to decide if you want to crate your dog or not.
+When you’re planning road trips with your dog, you’ll need to decide if you want to crate your dog or not.
 It’s important to remember when traveling with your dog is that a crate is not a punishment.
 It’s a safe place for your dog to be while you’re driving, and it’s also a great way for them to get some much-needed rest.

 If you decide that crating is right for your dog, then here are some tips: